 NEE's reportable segments for financial reporting purposes are FPL and NEER (see Note 16).
 NEECH, a wholly owned subsidiary of NEE, owns and provides funding for NEE's operating subsidiaries, other than FPL and its subsidiaries.
-NEP, an affiliate of NextEra Energy Resources, acquires, manages and owns contracted clean energy assets with stable, long-term cash flows.
-See NEER section below for further discussion of NEP.
 The following diagram depicts NEE's simplified ownership structure: